A Fraction of the Whole

-A Fraction of the Whole is a 2008 novel by Steve Toltz.
+A Fraction of the Whole is a 2008 debut novel by Australian writer Steve Toltz.
 It follows three generations of the eccentric Dean family in Australia and the people who surround them.

 Characters

 Jasper Dean

 Jasper Dean is Martin Dean's illegitimate son and Terry Dean's nephew.
 He narrates most of the novel, save some sections which are narrated instead by Martin.
 Jasper's difficult relationship with his father is the central subject of the book, and he leads a confused childhood due to Martin's constant bizarre lessons and diatribes.
 His central conflict is a fear of turning into his father, and he often works to distance himself from Martin, though their bond is strangely loving in its own way.

 Martin Dean

 Martin Dean, the father of Jasper Dean, is paranoid, philosophical, and intelligent.
 As a child, he spent four years and four months in a coma; upon waking up, the resulting unfamiliarity with the world led to his later misanthropy.
 Martin is transfixed by his inevitable death and will stop at nothing to leave his mark on the world; this leads to a series of "immortality projects" which inevitably end up backfiring.
 He is also determined to indoctrinate his son Jasper with his beliefs.